Raidriar796/NixOS-Resonite-Headless/README.md

 - `ClearCache` - Deletes the cache folder

-- `ClearDatabase` - Deletes the data folder
+- `ClearData` - Deletes the data folder

+- `ClearLogs` - Deletes the logs folder

+- `FullCleanSetupHeadless` - Completely reinstalls the headless clients and deletes the cache, data, and log folders

 - `UpdateConfig` - Updates the headless config after a NixOS rebuild without updating/reinstalling the headless client